aws/aws-security-services-best-practices/docs/en/guides/security-hub/index.md

 ### Threat Analytics Plan

-The Threat Analytics plan embeds GuardDuty's threat detection capabilities directly into the SecurityHub console.
+The Threat Analytics plan embeds GuardDuty's threat detection capabilities directly into the Security Hub console.
 This means that threat findings such as privilege escalation, suspicious API calls, network anomalies, data exfiltration appear alongside resource misconfigurations, and vulnerabilities in a single unified view.
 A suspicious IAM action surfaces next to the configuration gap that enabled it, eliminating the need to manually pivot between services.
 Security Hub's native integrations with EventBridge and automated response workflows allow teams to act on these findings immediately—triggering remediation playbooks, normalizing severity across sources, and prioritizing what matters most.
 Without this plan, threat detection lives in isolation.
 When you enable threat analytics plan, Security Hub becomes a complete threat-aware security operations hub.

-### Securityhub Extended
+### Security Hub Extended

 Security Hub Extended is a curated marketplace of enterprise-grade partner security solutions delivered directly through AWS Security Hub.
 It covers nine security categories — Endpoint, Identity, Email, Network, Data, Browser, Cloud, AI, and Security Operations with integrated partner offerings from providers such as CrowdStrike, Splunk, Zscaler, SailPoint, Okta, Proofpoint, Cyera, and others.
 AWS acts as the seller of record, which means you get pre-negotiated pay-as-you-go pricing, a single consolidated bill, and no long-term commitments.
 For AWS Enterprise Support customers, unified Level 1 support is also included.
 AWS Security Hub Extended expands Security Hub beyond AWS-native services into a full-stack enterprise security solution.
 It addresses one of the most common challenges security teams face: managing a fragmented portfolio of tools across multiple vendors, contracts, and consoles.
 Refer to the [Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-extended-plan.html) documentation for an updated list of supported partner solutions.

 ![Security Hub Extended Plan](../../images/security-hub/security-hub-extended-plan.png)

-## Operationalize SecurityHub Findings
+## Operationalize Security Hub Findings

 ### Investigate Critical Risks